probertson/daily-by-year-elevation-graph/README.md

 first version of this was created as a "hack week" project to create 3d-printed models of the daily number of interviews, broken out by year.

+## Credits/Acknowledgements

-As mentioned above, part of this code was written as part of my employment with with HireVue, Inc. Thanks to them for giving me permission to release this work as open source.
+As mentioned above, the first implementation of this code was written as part of my employment with with HireVue, Inc. ([@hirevue](https://github.com/hirevue)).
+Thanks to them for giving me permission to release this work as open source.
+It's a great place to work -- check us out!